 KEGG has some peculiarities.
 The organism-specific pathway maps are derived from reference pathways and this leads sometimes to nodes, representing genes that are not present in the current organism.
 These nodes are removed.
 Further, the name that is given in the XML file from KEGG is mostly not the best choice.

-But these things are quite technical and they are discussed in the referenced KEGGtranslator publication.
+However, these things are quite technical and they are discussed in the referenced KEGGtranslator publication.
 We removed the mentioned sentence and replaced it by an explanation of the different node shapes.
-This will give readers more information than going into the technical peculiarities of the KEGG database.
+This will provide more information to readers than going into the technical peculiarities of the KEGG database.
 We still include the KEGGtranslator citation for more information on the details.

 2. The second paragraph in Figure 2.2 describes ways in which expression data from multiple genes can be combined for coloring one pathway node, in cases where one node on the KEGG pathway represents multiple genes in the genome.
 The text describes multiple options, and while it suggests that they are options within the method, it does not state so clearly.